-The financial information set forth below is derived from, and should be read in conjunction with, the Company's Interim Financial Statements for the three and six months ended June 30, 2024, which can be found on SEDAR at www.sedarplus.ca.
+The financial information set forth below is derived from, and should be read in conjunction with, the Company's Interim Financial Statements for the three and nine months ended September 30, 2024, which can be found on SEDAR at www.sedarplus.ca.
+Classification of certain amounts between continuing and discontinued operations has been revised as compared to amounts presented in the MD&A for the six months ended June 30, 2024.